Tech-denno/kms-data-analysis/README.md

   - Code used:[SQL queries](https://1drv.ms/u/c/bc44d4c60b54fc1d/Ed-zz2qxLwhMgVdtfVkUILMBQDYGKjw7iamyVM5PeidnuA?e=9dla1g)

 ###  Case Study 3:

-This focuses on aplying Power BI skills mentioned below:

-###  Objective:

-The goal is to undertake a Prescriptive Analytics for management attention.
+This focuses on aplying Power BI skills, and the goal is to undertake a Prescriptive Analytics for management attention.
 In particular, the analysis focuses on the following:
   - The proportion of each gender in the company.
 Add regional and departmental dimensions.
   - Perceived gender equality ratings.
   - Examine salary distribution across genders to detect potential pay gap.
 If a gender pay gap exists, identify the departments and regions most affected for targeted intervention.